mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--watch-file`, `--watch-files`

 A list of files that should be watched for changes.
-This is useful if you want web-ext to watch for changes to specific files without watching the extension directory tree, e.g., the output of the build from a module bundler.
+This is useful if you want web-ext to watch for changes to specific files without watching the extension directory tree, e.g., the build output from a module bundler.

 ```shell
 web-ext run --watch-file dist/background.js dist/content-script.js